hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

 is proportional to the resources contributed (in this case, resources are general purpose processors with a trusted execution environment).
-An attestation of execution provides information for verifying that the certificate was created within the enclave (and that the validator waited the allotted time).
+An attestation of execution provides information for verifying that the Timer was created within the enclave (and that the validator waited the allotted time).
 Further, the low cost of participation increases the likelihood that the population of validators will be large, increasing the robustness of the consensus algorithm.